Rubén Hinojosa

-Early life, education, and career
+Early life and education

 Hinojosa was born in Edcouch, Texas.
 The eighth of eleven children, Hinojosa was reared in Hidalgo County, which borders on Mexico, and earned two business degrees, a Bachelor of Business Administration from the University of Texas at Austin and his MBA from the University of Texas–Pan American.

+Career

 In 1974, Hinojosa was elected to the Texas State Board of Education, a position which he held for ten years.

 Hinojosa's father and uncle founded H&H Foods in 1947 as a slaughterhouse.
 Control of the firm passed in 1976 to himself and his brother, Liborio.
 He gave up his executive position when he entered Congress, but remained a director and major stockholder.